Employer Information

 You will be encouraged to present your personal simulation project at a simulation conference and publish annual Foundation Simulation Fellowship project as co/lead author.

-Please also see description of placement from two former trainees.
+Please also see description of placement from two former foundation doctors.

 Where the placement is based

-Across acute care hospitals in University Hospitals Bristol NHS Foundation Trust
+Across acute care hospitals in University Hospitals Bristol and Weston NHS Foundation Trust

 Educational Supervisor for the placement